• Menu

 Q. What’s the emergency contact info that I can give my family?

-A. About two weeks before your departure, you will be given a cell phone number for your tour escort and someone in-country employed by our local tour operator.
+A. About two weeks before your departure, you will be given a cell phone number for your trip leader and someone in-country employed by our local tour operator.